 As a cosmetic surgery that is invasive as well, liposuction technique tries to remove unwanted fat from the body.
 The procedure is often dubbed as a body sculpting treatment because it performs some contouring of the body.
 That is why this surgery is often termed as a body contouring procedure.

 Liposuction can be performed to remove fat from the belly area but it is different than a tummy tuck or abdominoplasty procedure.
 The procedure comes with downtime and side effects because it is a surgical and invasive procedure.
 Do not worry; you will be alright one to two months after having it.

 The procedure can be divided into different steps.
 It starts with cleaning and anesthesia and then plastic surgeon makes tiny incisions at some points.
 This is followed by the insertion of the cannula that sucks fat from the belly area.
 A cannula is a handheld device with a rod-like instrument at one end.

 The fat thus removed is contained in a container to weight the total fat removed.
 In the end, the plastic surgeon will stitch the incisions sites.
 The person who undergoes this procedure does not feel any pain; thanks to general anesthesia.
 The whole procedure can take one hour to four hours to complete.

 Best Diet Plan for Recovery After Liposuction

 Plastic surgeons have some great before surgery and aftercare tips for liposuction patients following which a person can get the best out of this fat removal method.
-If a person does not follow the guidelines communicated by the plastic surgeon, some serious complications can develop.
+If a person does not follow the guidelines and a proper diet plan after liposuction communicated by the plastic surgeon, some serious complications can develop.